FSE/SiriProxy/README.md

 **Does this require a jailbreak?**

+iPhone 4S:
 No. The only action you need to take on the phone is to install the root CA's public key.

+Iphone 4, 3Gs, iPod, etc, Yes, and you need a Siri GUI like Spire to get it to work.

 Acknowledgements
 ----------------